4paradigm/OpenMLDB/docs/en/use_case/taxi_tour_duration_prediction.md

 ### Preliminary Knowledge: Asynchronous Tasks

 Some OpenMLDB commands are asynchronous, such as the `LOAD DATA`, `SELECT`, and `SELECT INTO` commands in online/offline mode.
 After submitting a task, you can use relevant commands such as `SHOW JOBS` and `SHOW JOB` to view the progress of the task.
-For details, please refer to the [Offline Task Management Document](https://chat.openai.com/openmldb_sql/task_manage/index.rst).
+For details, please refer to the [Offline Task Management Document](../openmldb_sql/task_manage/index.rst).

-## The Entire Process of Machine Learning
+## Machine Learning Process

 ### Step 1: Create Database and Table